Sphenoid Fractures in Auto Accidents

-When the sphenoid bone is fractured it can cause serious disruption of the visual system.
-Nerves can be damaged and muscles can be ruptured.
+When the sphenoid bone is fractured, it can cause severe disruption in the visual system.
+Nerves can be damaged, and the muscles can be ruptured.
 Sphenoid bones are commonly associated with severe eye injuries, including the loss of an eye.
-The sphenoid sinuses between the eyes can become damaged and can fill with blood, which is one way doctors can tell that a sphenoid fracture has occurred.
+The sphenoid sinuses between the eyes can become damaged and can fill with blood, which is how doctors can tell that a sphenoid fracture has occurred.

 Interestingly, the sphenoid fracture was the fracture seen the most in skull fractures–even higher than the number of fractures seen in the temporal bone.
 This means that sphenoid fractures are probably more common than doctors suggest.

 Sphenoid bone injuries were highly associated with damage to other tissues.
 These included damage to the internal carotid artery, which could lead to stroke.
-It was also associated with leakage of cerebrospinal fluid through the nose.
+It was also related to leakage of cerebrospinal fluid through the nose.
 There were permanent optic nerve injuries in some patients and a syndrome known as the superior orbital fissure syndrome.
-A few patients had damage to their brain structures such that they suffered from post traumatic diabetes insipidus.
+A few patients had damage to their brain structures such that they suffered from post-traumatic diabetes insipidus.